othercodes/rest/README.md

 ### Quick Calls

 We can do quick calls using the `\OtherCode\Rest\Payloads\Request::call()` method.
-This static method returns a Rest instance so we can use all the methods from it.
+This static method returns a Rest instance, so we can use all the methods from it.

 ```
-$response = \OtherCode\Rest\Payloads\Request::call('http://jsonplaceholder.typicode.com')
+$response = \OtherCode\Rest\Payloads\Request::call('https://jsonplaceholder.typicode.com')
     ->setDecoder('json')
     ->get('/posts/1');
 ```